Linen-dev/linen.dev/docs/Building_chat_app_with_Nextjs_and_Elixir.md

-# Building chat app with Nextjs and Elixir
+# Building a chat app with Nextjs and Elixir

 Table of content